 District Residents and Next of Kin

-The OCME provides autopsy reports, photographs, x-rays to next of kin, law enforcement, and others authorized for receipt of such information.
+- The OCME provides external examination and autopsy reports to next of kin, law enforcement, and others authorized for receipt of such information.

 District Nursing/ Group Homes, Hospices and Hospitals

 - The OCME takes death reports from nursing and group homes, hospices and hospitals and accepts jurisdiction for those decedents that fall within its statutory authority.
 The OCME also provides storage and publicly dispose of remains when these entities are unable to store of dispose of their own human remains.